Louisville gives Jeff Brohm 6-year deal as football coach

 Brohm succeeds Scott Satterfield, who left Monday to become Cincinnati's coach after going 25-24 in four seasons at Louisville.

 Neither Brohm nor Satterfield will be on the sidelines when their new teams meet in the inaugural Fenway Bowl on Dec.
 17 — a matchup of former rivals.
-Former Louisville star Deion Branch, a Super Bowl MVP with the Patriots, will guide Louisville on an interim basis for the bowl game.
+Former Louisville star Deion Branch, a Super Bowl MVP with the Patriots, will guide Louisville on an interim basis.

 Brohm inherits a team looking to become a serious Atlantic Coast Conference contender.
 Not since Lamar Jackson led the Cardinals to a 7-1 Atlantic Division finish on the way to winning the 2016 Heisman Trophy have they come close to challenging perennial heavyweight Clemson.